xBott/Breeze/README.md

 5. **breeze-admin** - a test module for breeze engine

 ## Future Plans
+1. Dependency resolving on the level of modules: evaluating the order of module loading.
+Dependencies list in @ModuleInfo
+2. Cycle-Dependency logging
-1. **breeze-data** - centralized data base management with support of multiple data bases and other infrastructure stuff like MySql, PostgresDB, MongoDB, Neo4j, Redis and so.
+3. **breeze-data** - centralized data base management with support of multiple data bases and other infrastructure stuff like MySql, PostgresDB, MongoDB, Neo4j, Redis and so.

 ### How to integrate into your project?